How to advice deploying war files vs executable jar with embedded container

 - Not all cloud environments come with customizable machine images.
 Instead of writing initialization scripts to download and set up servlet containers, using dedicated software for cloud application deployments is much simpler.

-- I have yet to find a Tomcat setup that doesn’t greet you with a perm gen space error every few redeployments of your app.
+- We have yet to find a Tomcat setup that doesn’t greet you with a perm gen space error every few redeployments of your app.
 Taking a bit longer to (re-)start embedded servers is no problem when you can almost instantly switch between staging and production instances without any downtime.

 - As already mentioned in the question, it’s very convenient for the end user to just run the application.